tohhongxiang123/Blog/notes/Algorithm Design and Analysis/String Processing/String matching.md

 }
 ```

-Below is the Boyer-Moore search implemented with both the good suffix and bad character heuristic
+Below is the Boyer-Moore search implemented with both the good suffix and bad character heuristic (Not complete)

 ```cpp
 #include <iostream>